rg-3/read-only-mode.js/README.md

 ## <a id='source'>License</a>

-The MIT License, see [./src/LICENSE.txt](./src/LICENSE.txt) for details.F
+The MIT License, see [./src/LICENSE.txt](./src/LICENSE.txt) for details.